JEE Advanced Physics Syllabus 2026 (PDF Download) – Chapter-wise Topics & Weightage

 Shivam Yadav

-JEE Advanced 2026 Physics syllabus will soon publish IIT Roorkee by the official on its website.
-The syllabus brings together topics from both Class 11 and Class 12.
-You’ll be expected to master areas like General Physics, Mechanics, Thermal Physics, Electricity and Magnetism, Oscillations and Waves, Optics, and Modern Physics.
+The JEE Advanced 2026 Physics syllabus will soon be published by IIT Roorkee on its official website.
+The JEE Advanced Physics Syllabus 2026 will cover major topics such as Mechanics, Thermal Physics, Electricity & Magnetism, Optics, and Modern Physics.

 Key Summary